 Last month, I went to see an exhibit over at the Allouche Gallery in the Meatpacking district by an artist called Rafa Macarron.
 I’ve seen his work at the gallery previously and was very attracted to the almost fluorescent colors he uses in his irregular-surfaced paintings, which feature a variety of his long legged, alienesque cartoon creatures floating within a dream-like universe of fresh and harmonic hues.
 Among the many paintings, and a few sculptures, way over in a remote corner of the gallery, I spotted this three sided diorama called Caja, which means Box in Spanish.
 Inside one of the tiny viewing windows, I saw this little Pink Dog Thing hanging out.
+When you need a medical recommendation letter for emotional support dog, visit onlinedogtor.com for more information.
 Get a better look at his surroundings in the photo below.

 A & G Merchandise is a fun home furnishings store that’s just across the street from Sea Thai restaurant in Williamsburg, and Geoffrey and I often use it as our meet-up destination when we are heading to Sea from different points of departure.
 Recently, I arrived a few minutes before G, so I had time to browse a bit and see what’s new.